realyixuan/blog/Modularize: Coupling And Cohesion.md

     return 'Hello, World!'
 ~~~

 And, things are moving forward further.
-In FastAPI, things grow this:
+In FastAPI, things have grown this:

 ~~~python
 @app.get("/", response_model=DataOut)